miwermi/election-analysis/README.md

 * Data Source: election_results.csv
 * Software: Python 3.7.9, Visual Studio Code, 1.6.6

-### Election-Audit Results
+## Election-Audit Results
 This audit generated the following information:

 Election Results:
   - There were 369,711 votes cast in the election

 Counties:
   - Jefferson voters made up 10.5% of the total precinct vote with 38,855 voters
   - Denver voters made up 82.8% of the total precinct vote with 306,055 voters
   - Arapahoe voters made up 6.7% of the total precinct vote with 24,801 voters

 Largest County Turnout
   - Denver

 Candidate Results:
   - Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
   - Diana DeGette received 73.8% of the vote and 272,892 votes.
   - Raymon Anthony Doane received: 3.1% of the vote and 11,606 votes.

 The winner of the election was:
   - Candidate (1,2, or 3), who received "y" number of votes and "x%" of the total votes.

-## Challenge Overview
+### Code Overview
 For this challenge, I worked with Tom to provide the above information from a dataset that Tom supplied.
 If verifited by the precinct, the code I have written will hopefully be able to be used to tally the same data from similar datasets for all precincts in the state.
 The data Tom provided was a .csv file that included the following information:
 <br />